RWE starts carbon capture at UK coal plant

 RWE said it will be working with the UK's Environment Agency to track the impact of the carbon capture process on the surroundings of the power station.

-Britain last year shortlisted four projects with full-scale carbon capture technology which also bury the carbon retrieved for a one-billion pound ($1.60 billion) funding competition.
+Britain last year shortlisted four projects with full-scale carbon capture technology which also bury the carbon retrieved for a one-billion pound funding competition.

-* But lower output by OPEC members underpins sentiment (Updates throughout, changes dateline, previous SINGAPORE)